mlucas2218/mindful-living-course/README.md

 # mindful-living-course
-Course that I designed and taught as a senior at Rice University in Fall 2013
+Website for a 1-credit course that I designed and taught at Rice University in Fall 2013